 What most folks don’t understand before they come: FLORIDA IS HUGE!
 I’ve lived here on and off my whole life and still haven’t seen everything.
 My Florida bucket list is ever-growing!
 So the key to visiting Florida successfully is to take your time and come back again and again.
 To really do Disney, you need a week.
 To really do Universal, another week.
 The Keys?
 Another week.
 Miami?
 All the best beaches in Florida?
 You know where I’m going with this.
 You should just move here.

+But do come visit.
 A day here and a day there is not enough to really experience the best of Florida.